Serious flooding can happen at any time. In England, more than 5 million properties are at risk of flooding - that’s nearly 1 in 6.

 Read more about how we plan for and deal with flood emergencies.

-Making sure people get a fair deal on flood insurance
+Flood insurance: making sure people get a fair deal

 We’re working with the insurance industry and others to make sure that home insurance is widely available and affordable in flood risk areas, and that this doesn’t cause insurance prices to rise for other people.

-We have reached an initial agreement with the insurance industry that would enable people living in the most flood-prone areas to get affordable flood insurance.
+On 27 June 2013 we announced an agreement with the insurance industry to guarantee affordable flood insurance for people in high risk areas.
 The industry’s proposal – called Flood Re – would replace the current voluntary agreement (the Statement of Principles).

-The preferred approach would protect many of those most at risk by in effect capping flood insurance premiums.
-The proposal would mean that premiums would be set according to property values and that people will know the maximum they could be asked to pay.
+This approach would protect many of those most at risk by limiting flood insurance premiums according to Council Tax bands.
+This will help low income households.
+All households will know the most they could be asked to pay.

 We’ve also worked with the insurance industry and others to agree a template that can be completed by a surveyor after fitting resistant or resilient property level protection to a home.
 This flood risk report confirms the flood risk for a property so that insurers can take this into account when quoting for the cost of insurance.